 How to Toast Caraway Seeds

-Toasted caraway seeds are a flavorful addition to loaves of bread and salads, but the earthy fennel and anise taste are mild until the seed is cooked or dry roasted.
+Toasted caraway seeds are a flavorful addition to loaves of bread and salads, but the earthy fennel and anise taste is mild until the seed is cooked or dry roasted.
 To toast caraway seeds, place a small dry skillet over medium-high heat and add the seeds.
-Cook for 2 or 3 minutes or until the seeds are fragrant.
+Cook for 2 to 3 minutes, or until the seeds are fragrant.
 Remove from heat and let the seeds cool.
-Then add them to your favorite baked goods.
+Then, add them to your favorite baked goods.